DevOpsPlayground/Hands-on-with-Docker-and-Dockerizing-applications/README.md

 Once the VM is ready, type `vagrant ssh` into your terminal and you will be logged into the VM.

-Throughout the project make sure you work on a file called "Dockerfile", this should be in the home directory (`/home/docker`)
+Throughout the project make sure you work on a file called "Dockerfile", this should be in `/vagrant`

 ## 1 - Our Dockerfile